 If more than half the votes cast are in favour of the Neighbourhood Plan then Huntingdonshire District Council must make it part of the statutory development plan for the area.
 The Neighbourhood Plan will then be used as a basis for making decisions on planning applications.

-Additional information in relation to neighbourhood planning is available at:
+Additional information in relation to neighbourhood planning is available on the Government's Neighbourhood Planning webpages.